m1ten/101/README.md

 ![billy](/assets/billy.png)

+This is Billy, he was supposed to be a character for testing purposes in my 2D RPG but I never managed to finish the game because I ran out of time.
+My idea was making a game similar to Rimworld with realistic NPC AI because that would be interesting to play.

 #### What does this have to do innovation?

 Nothing and everything.
 Nothing because I have done nothing special but everything because it is me who has done the something.
 To put in simple terms, I have innovated by creating something that did not exist before but that does not necessarily have to be something useful or even good.